Expect and Prepare for the the Unexpected in Real Estate Transactions with a Real Estate Closing Attorney

 Believe or not, some disputes started to unfold between Vila and the show when Vila did some outside endorsements.
 He was a representative for a competitor of the local underwriters of the show.
 Vila was fired when he refused to drop the endorsements.
 (Gross and Avery Brown, 1990).
 It is hard to believe that any drama could involve Bob Vila.
 However, this example goes to show that disagreements can plague anything involving two or more people; no matter how friendly, agreeable, and easy-going parties may seem to be.
 This includes real estate closings, and that is why you should hire a real estate closing attorney for all your real estate closings.

 Expect the Unexpected: Hurricanes and More

 Are you planning on closing with cash?
 Perhaps you are planning on a “mail-away” closing?
-You may think that you would be better off researching any issues on your own, but nothing compares to the expertise and knowledge of a real estate closing attorney – particularly when the unexpected occurs.
-Given the recent string of hurricanes that hit Florida some buyers were backing out of real estate deals; particularly real estate that was situated on the coast of Florida.
+You may think you would be better off researching any issues on your own, but nothing compares to the expertise and knowledge of a real estate closing attorney.
+This is true particularly when the unexpected occurs.
+Given the recent string of hurricanes that hit Florida some buyers were backing out of real estate deals.
+Real estate that was situated on the coast of Florida was particularly hard-hit.
 Take for instance a news article from the Palm Beach Post which stated this:

-As frustrating as this situations sounds, it is a common one.
+As frustrating as this situations sounds, it is common.
 Buyers or sellers may back out of an real estate agreement, no matter how easy-going everything and everyone may seem.
 If Bob Vila can get fired from “This Old House” and Hurricane Maria can follow Hurricane Irma, the unexpected can happen.
 So it is best to be prepared.